Overview

 General Purpose AI Models

-• Provide information to downstream providers who integrate the model
+- Share documentation with downstream providers who integrate the model into their own systems

-• Comply with EU copyright law and publish summaries of training data
+- Comply with EU copyright law and publish summaries of training data used

-• Comply with the EU's AI Code of Practice
+- Comply with the EU AI Code of Practice (or demonstrate equivalent compliance directly)

 GPAI Models with Systemic Risk

-GPAI models trained using more than 10^25 FLOPs of compute are presumed to pose systemic risk and face additional obligations:
+GPAI models trained using more than 10^25 FLOPs of compute are presumed to carry systemic risk under Article 51.
+This threshold currently captures models comparable in scale to GPT-4, Gemini Ultra, and Claude 3 Opus — training runs costing roughly $50–100 million or more.

-• Cooperate with the European AI Office's evaluations
+- Cooperation with the European AI Office during ongoing evaluations and investigations

 Compliance Timeline